Construction and classification of crystalline topological superconductor and insulators in three-dimensional

 We summarize the classifications and corresponding root phases of $D_{6h}$-symmetric crystalline topological phases.
-For crystalline TSC with spinless fermions, we summarize all possible block-states as: \begin{enumerate}[1.] \item 2D blocks $\sigma_1$, $\sigma_2$ and $\sigma_3$: 2D $(p+ip)$-SCs and 2D $\mathbb{Z}_2$ fSPT phases; \item 1D blocks $\tau_1$: Majorana chain, 1D $\mathbb{Z}_6\rtimes\mathbb{Z}_2$ fSPT phases and Haldane chain; \item 1D blocks $\tau_2$ and $\tau_3$: Majorana chain, 1D $\mathbb{Z}_2\times\mathbb{Z}_2$ fSPT phases and Haldane chain; \item 0D block $\mu$: 0D modes characterizing the eigenvalues $-1$ of all three generators of the $D_{6h}$ group, with even/odd fermion parity. \end{enumerate} By explicit $K$-matrix calculation, we conclude that except 2D bosonic Levin-Gu state on each 2D block $\sigma_1/\sigma_2/\sigma_3$, all other 2D block-states are obstructed.
+For crystalline TSC with spinless fermions, we summarize all possible block states as: \begin{enumerate}[1.] \item 2D blocks $\sigma_1$, $\sigma_2$ and $\sigma_3$: 2D $(p+ip)$-SCs and 2D $\mathbb{Z}_2$ fSPT phases; \item 1D blocks $\tau_1$: Majorana chain, 1D $\mathbb{Z}_6\rtimes\mathbb{Z}_2$ fSPT phases and Haldane chain; \item 1D blocks $\tau_2$ and $\tau_3$: Majorana chain, 1D $\mathbb{Z}_2\times\mathbb{Z}_2$ fSPT phases and Haldane chain; \item 0D block $\mu$: 0D modes characterizing the eigenvalues $-1$ of all three generators of the $D_{6h}$ group, with even/odd fermion parity. \end{enumerate} By explicit $K$-matrix calculation, we conclude that except 2D bosonic Levin-Gu state on each 2D block $\sigma_1/\sigma_2/\sigma_3$, all other 2D block states are obstructed.

 Similar to the $D_{2h}$-symmetric case, Majorana chain decorations on $\tau_{1,2,3}$ and all possible combinations are obstructed; 1D $\mathbb{Z}_6\rtimes\mathbb{Z}_2$ fSPT phases on $\tau_1$ are obstructed, and for 1D $\mathbb{Z}_2\times\mathbb{Z}_2$ fSPT phases on $\tau_2$ and $\tau_3$, only the root phase corresponding to the reflection with respect to the equator on both $\tau_2$ and $\tau_3$ are obstruction-free, which is trivialized by 2D ``Majorana'' bubble construction on each $\sigma_3$.
 For 1D Haldane chain, we see that if we construct a 1D $\mathbb{Z}_2$ fSPT phase on each $\sigma_1$ as 2D bubble equivalence, Haldane chain decoration on $\tau_1$ and $\tau_2$ is trivialized.
 Similar for Haldane chain decorations on $(\tau_1,\tau_3)$ and $(\tau_2,\tau_3)$.